-I can remember looking back almost four years ago when I first decided I was going to homeschool my children.
-I had experienced a very powerful sense of fear.
+I can remember looking back almost four years ago when I first decided I would homeschool my children.
+I had experienced a compelling sense of fear.
 This felt much like dread and anxiousness of impending failure.
-I know now after speaking with many parents who have raised home school children, that this is an all too common emotion that all parents feel as they begin this journey.
-Even now in my encounters with brand new homeschool moms that are just entering the battlefield, deciding to homeschool their children.
-I want to encourage each one of you that knowing God’s Word will help you to overcome this fear.
+After speaking with many parents who have raised home school children, I know that this is an all too common emotion that all parents feel as they begin this journey.
+Even now, in my encounters with brand new homeschool moms that are just entering the battlefield, deciding to homeschool their children.
+I want to encourage each of you that knowing God’s Word will help you overcome this fear.

 So how can we confidently teach our children?
 The answer is In Christ!
-We must be in God’s Word daily and in prayer.
-We must have what I call a “God-parent” conference with the Lord every morning to start off our day.
+We must be in God’s Word daily and prayer.
+We must have what I call a “God-parent” conference with the Lord every morning to start our day.
 We must be synced up with the Lord and be walking in the Spirit so our children can experience the blessings of having a relationship with the Lord by witnessing our relationship with Him.
 When our children see our dependency on the Lord and the tangible relationship that we have with Him, they too will desire to have one.
-When we are living in the Spirit, our children will see the fruit of the Spirit in our lives and they will be stirred to find the source.
-Our goal should be to impact our children’s heart through the way we live so that they too will desire a relationship with the Lord.
+When we live in the Spirit, our children will see the fruit of the Spirit in our lives, and they will be stirred to find the source.
+Our goal should be to impact our children’s hearts through the way we live so that they, too, will desire a relationship with the Lord.

-So, let me encourage you to start today, to be a parent after Gods own heart.
+Let me encourage you to start today and be a parent after God’s own heart.
 Commit to growing in your relationship with the Lord by reading His Word, being in prayer, and fellowshipping with other believers.
-Our hope as parents is that our children become disciples of Christ, and for us to be effective teachers to our children we must first be disciples ourselves.
+Our hope as parents is that our children become disciples of Christ, and for us to be effective teachers to our children, we must first be disciples ourselves.
 May God Bless you and your family as you lay aside your fear, walk in faith, and grow together in Him.